Steroids vs Natural Body Building

-At 44 I still train 4 days per week in my own gym in Brittany France and have recently started competing again in natural competitions after 3o years enjoying the sport.
-For more pictures and details of my body building history see link
+At 51 I still train 4 days per week in my own gym in France and hope to compete again in natural competitions very soon after 37 years of enjoying the sport.

-At 17 moving house I joined a new larger gym and was surrounded by some extremely strong and large men and talk of steroids was more open and actively pushed within the gym.
+At 17 my family moved house and I joined a new larger gym.
+I was surrounded by some extremely strong and large men, talk of steroids was more open and actively pushed within the gym.
 The owner actively sold steroids and constantly asked me if I wished to try as it would speed up my gains.
 Looking around so many men the same age as myself and older were all on the 'gear' and were so far ahead of me in terms of size and strength.

-I did get very close to saying yes but a dream that I had one night saved me from taking what would have been the worst choice of my life.
-Within the dream I said yes to the gym owner and we went into the changing area where he asked me to pull down my shorts to show my buttock where he produced a needle, within the dream the needle was plunged into my cheek and as soon as the drug started to flow into my system I felt dirty and a cheat.
+I did get very close to saying yes but a dream I had one night saved me from taking what would have been the worst decision of my life.
+Within the dream, I said yes to the gym owner and we went into the changing area where he asked me to pull down my shorts and he produced a needle that was plunged into my buttock, as soon as the drug started to flow into my system I felt dirty and a cheat.
 The dream had such an impact on me that any thoughts of actually saying yes had vanished and throughout my 30 years enjoying the gym I have never taken steroids.

 I appreciate the decision even more after seeing first hand what taking steroids can do.